agalindorcl/secws/DataSafe/lab100/content.md

 * Login credentials and a tenancy name for the Oracle Cloud Infrastructure Console
 * A compartment enabled with permission to create and use resources
-* Demo data files employees.csv and emp_extended.csv
+* Demo data files employees.csv and emp_extended.csv (they will be downloaded in step 5)

 ## STEP 1: Sign in to Oracle Cloud Infrastructure